jude-ab/MusicVisuals/README.md

 # Instructions
 •	Download the repository.

 •	Open the folder in Visual Studio Code.

 •	Run from Main.java in ie/tudublin.

-•	o Press M to view the menu:
+•	 Press M to view the menu:

 	o Space: play the music.
 	o P: Pause.